 Perfect competition, monopolistic competition, oligopoly, and monopoly are the four main market structures you should be aware of when entering the market.
 Now it's time to move to the competitive environment analysis.

 Competitive Environment Analysis

 To develop a great marketing strategy, you need to understand your competitors and their tactics.
-At this point, you need a competitive analysis framework.
-Consider using it to reach your business competitors.
-Let’s discuss several most popular frameworks.
+At this point, you need a competitive analysis framework to reach your business opponents.
+Let's discuss several most popular frameworks.

 - SWOT Analysis.
 You can assess the external and internal factors that influence your company.
-This framework helps you identify competitive advantages and compare your competitors' strong and weak sides on different marketing channels and define your further marketing steps.
+This framework helps you identify competitive advantages, compare your opponents' strong and weak sides on different marketing channels, and define your further marketing steps.

 - Strategic Group Analysis.
-It allows you to identify the positions of your competitors in the competitive environment and factors that bring your business a profit.
 This framework characterizes the strategies of all strong competitors in various strategic dimensions.
-It enables you to identify the key factors of success and assess your position among competitors.
+It allows you to identify your competitors' positions in the competitive environment and the factors that bring your business a profit.
+It also enables you to identify the key aspects of success and assess your position among competitors.

-- Porter’s Five Forces.
-This framework explores the competitive market forces in the industry and helps define the industry’s strengths and weaknesses.
+- Porter's Five Forces.
+The basis of this framework lies in exploring the competitive market forces in the industry and helping define the industry's strengths and weaknesses.
 It involves five elements: new entrants, buyers, suppliers, substitutes, and competitive rivalry.
 These five influence the level of competition in your industry.

-- Growth Share Matrix.
-By using this framework, you can decide which products to invest in according to their competitiveness and attractiveness within the market.
-It’s particularly useful for large companies since it helps them define their product portfolios and which products are worth continuing to invest in and which are no longer worth it.
+- Growth-Share Matrix.
+By using this framework, you can decide which products are worth investing in according to their competitiveness and attractiveness within the market.
+It's particularly useful for large companies since it helps them define their product portfolios and decide which products are worth continuing to invest in and which are no longer worth it.

 To fully understand different market structures, let's walk you through some examples.